Document outlines common appointment guidelines for instructional appointments in the College of Letters & Science during Summer Term.

-HR Documents for Summer InstructorsSummer Term instructors in L&S will receive either a Memorandum of Agreement form or an appointment letter:
+HR Documents for Summer InstructorsSummer Term instructors in L&S (with nine-month/C-Basis appointments) will receive either a Memorandum of Agreement form or an appointment letter:

 To implement the course cancellation policy, the MOAs incorporate an important contingency: if the course appears not to be financially viable (as of mid-April), the course may be cancelled (at the discretion of the department or College) with no compensation to the instructor.
 Assuming the course is not cancelled, the instructor remains obligated to teach unless the department can find a substitute acceptable to the College to teach the same course following the same schedule posted in the UW-Madison Course Guide.
 Each MOA will need to be signed by the instructor, the department chair, and the College to ensure mutual understanding of the contingencies.
 Departments should promptly notify the College of any intended cancellations.

 All instructors are subject to campus rules limiting cumulative summer appointments (including instruction, research, and summer service) to 3/9 per summer and 8/9 over three consecutive summers.
 Faculty will want to check with the Graduate School about any combination of Summer Graduate School Research Grant funding and summer teaching assignments; departments may need to have back-up plans for covering a course if a faculty member receives such funding and becomes unavailable to teach.

 Given the compressed format of summer courses, it is essential for instructors to be present for all scheduled class sessions.
 Absences from campus for non-emergency situations will not be approved.
 Further, the class must meet for roughly the same amount of time as during the academic year, and adhere to the schedule published in the Course Guide.
 While instructors teaching online courses may not be present in a physical classroom, they are expected to be available to their students for the entire session in which they are teaching and in a manner that meets the needs of students at the same level of quality that it would if the course originated from a campus base (quality of network connectivity, response time, etc.).